hannorein/rebound/README.md

   You probably want to turn off the visualization for any serious runs.
   Just go to the makefile and set `OPENGL=0`.

-  You might also want to change the integrator in the Makefile to `integrator_ias15.c` which is an extremly high order accurate integrator that can handle close encounters really well.
+  The example also works with the Wisdom-Holman symplectic integrator.
+  Simply change the integrator to `integrator_wh.c` in the Makefile.

 *  **examples/overstability**